breadboard-ai/breadboard/DEVELOPING.md

 This is a monorepo, which in Node.js vernacular means that it is a flat list of npm packages that are all hosted in the same git repository.

-The main reason we need to run `npx turbo build` is because in the monorepo, we need to compute the dependency graph before compiling TypeScript to Javascript, and that is not something that comes standard with the TypeScript compiler.
+The main reason we need to run `npm run build` is because in the monorepo, we need to compute the dependency graph before compiling TypeScript to Javascript, and that is not something that comes standard with the TypeScript compiler.

-There are other ways to do it, and turbo is likely an overkill.
-There are more elegant setups with ts-node that make it possible to avoid the build steps altogether, but I haven’t put it together yet.
-If you have a better/neater way to build, please let me know.

 #### Front-end